Induced subgraphs and tree decompositions XI. Local structure in even-hole-free graphs of large treewidth: Contraptions: class-preserving minors in

-In this section we develop the vital constituent of our procedure for growing $2$-trees by iteratively obtaining common neighbors of prescribed pairs of adjacent vertices.
-The main result is Theorem~\ref{thm:<3}, which shows that, although $\mathcal{E}$ is a hereditary class, certain minors of certain graphs in $\mathcal{E}$ belong to $\mathcal{E}$.
-Specifically, for a graph $G$ and two adjacent vertices $z_1,z_2\in V(G)$, we define $G\tri ^{z_1}_{z_2}$ to be the graph with the following specifications:
+In this section, we develop the most critical step in our procedure for growing $2$-trees by iteratively obtaining common neighbors of prescribed pairs of adjacent vertices.
+The main result is Theorem~\ref{thm:<3}, which shows that, although $\mathcal{E}$ is a class closed under taking induced subgraphs, certain minors of certain graphs in $\mathcal{E}$ belong to $\mathcal{E}$.
+Recall that a \textit{minor} of $G$ is a graph that is obtained from $G$ by a sequence of vertex deletions, edge deletions and \textit{edge contractions}, where for an edge $xy$ of a graph $G$, the \textit{$xy$-contraction} of $G$ is the graph obtained from $G$ by identifying the two vertices $x$ and $y$ into a single vertex.